M60 tank: Foreign upgrades

 A US Congressional Report in November 1993 stated that there were 5,522 serviceable M60A1 and M60A3 tanks in the US Army's inventory available for sale or transfer to US allies or foreign nations.
-Of these 111 were in Korea, 1,435 were in Europe, and 3,976 located in CONUS.
+Of these, 111 were in Korea, 1,435 were in Europe, and 3,976 located in CONUS.
 The average age of these tanks was 16 years and an expected peacetime service life of 20 years.
 The average price was US$212,898 per tank as is, without radios or machine guns and they were not mechanically overhauled.
 Tanks located in Korea were inspected and sold to Bahrain and Taiwan.

 Of the 1,435 tanks in Europe, 1,311 have been cascaded to other NATO countries under the terms of the Conventional Forces Europe Agreement (CFE), 18 reserved for non-combat use and 106 returned to CONUS.
 Egypt inspected 411 tanks at Fort Hood and 91 at Fort Knox and tentatively selected 299 of those.
 An additional inventory of tanks from the CONUS M60 fleet were available at the same unit price for other approved purchasers.

 The United States chose not to pursue further upgrades to the M60 tank series after 1978.
-Its near-term replacement by the Army with the M1 MBT were scheduled to start production in 1980.
+With its near-term replacement by the Army with the M1 MBT being scheduled to start production in 1980.
 M60 series tanks were phased out of US service by 1997 and Opposing Force (OPFOR) training use in 2005.
 Together with the large number of M60 MBTs still in foreign service and a large US Army surplus inventory, several upgrades for the tank were offered starting in 1985.

 There are three basic approaches to upgrade decisions for the M60 MBT.
 Some countries, such as Taiwan and Jordan, have sought to modernize the M60 as a frontline MBT.
 Turkey is seeking a middle-ground, keeping it useful as it develops more modern designs.
 Other countries, such as Egypt, Saudi Arabia and Thailand are modernizing their M60 fleets for counter-insurgency type operations.

 While the market for M60 modernization is somewhat limited, because the tank is generally operated by poorer countries or has been relegated to secondary tasks, other companies have come up with more advanced Service Life Extension Program (SLEP) upgrade solutions.
 Additionally, several countries also funded their own design upgrades, notable examples are the Magach, Sabra and Phoenix variants.
-In 2005, M60 variants were in service with Egypt, Greece, Israel, Jordan, Turkey, Taiwan and some 20 other nations to varying degrees.
+In 2005, M60 variants were in service with Egypt, Greece, Israel, Jordan, Turkey, Taiwan, and some 20 other nations to varying degrees.